 Are You Ready, YET?

 The Nassau County Youth Emergency Team (YET) completed its inaugural year in 2017-2018 with 17 graduates.
-This innovative program partnered Nassau County 4-H and Emergency Management utilizing the fundamental curriculum from Teen CERT and partnering it with the philosophies of 4-H.
+This innovative program partnered Nassau County 4-H and Emergency Management utilizing the fundamental curriculum from Teen CERT and partnering it with the philosophies of 4-H. We have 27 total graduates from this program to date.

 Several of these graduates have since continued on with the program volunteering at events as first-aid responders, conducting public outreach and communication, applied for National positions, competed in local and district speech competitions, and even leading a massive service learning event teaching over 400 teenagers at 4-H University.
 Our graduates have impressed their parents, friends, instructors, and practically everyone they encounter.
 This is attributed due to their wealth of knowledge and wholesome character.